tinyMLx/tinyMLx.github.io/_pages/workingGroups/4D/pastEvents.md

 + *October 18-22, 2021*: SciTinyML - Scientific Use of Machine Learning on Low-Power Devices.
 Slides and Videos can be found on the [Workshop Website](/SciTinyML).

 ## Seminars
+All Seminar Videos can be found at [this playlist](https://youtube.com/playlist?list=PLL5nb-tgetJiPg33y__aHO8oms1bZKnvD).

 + *September 17, 2021*: Academic Network Introduction and Why the Future of ML is Tiny and Bright with [Prof. Vijay Janapa Reddi](https://scholar.harvard.edu/vijay-janapa-reddi/home) of Harvard University.
 [Vijay's Slides](/assets/slides/4D/seminars/21.09.17_Vijay_Janapa_Reddi.pdf).
 [Full Seminar Video](https://youtu.be/LeW9lsyNqgY).